bibumathew/sortis/README.md

-## Sortis - A springboard for developers who are also Twitter power users
+## Sortis - A twitter client for power users, and a spring board for developers

 Sortis is a twitter client for managing the tweets you've favorited.
 More importantly, it's a springboard to create your own twitter based applications (and learn tech along the way).